edstott/ES-synth-starter/doc/LabPart2.md

 	> **Note**: Global variables and synchronisation in embedded code
 	>
-	> Embedded programming in C or C++ tends to create numerous global variables, which are discouraged in general programming because the global scope tends to lead to bugs.
+	> Embedded programming in C or C++ tends to create numerous global variables, which are [discouraged in general programming](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#i2-avoid-non-const-global-variables) because the global scope makes it hard to follow where variables are used.
 	> They arise in embedded code because threads don't terminate and instead must interact with other tasks as and when external events or timers require processing.
 	> Furthermore, interrupts can occur at any point and they cannot accept parameters or generate return values like normal functions.
 	>